laurarnichols/defectCrossSections/Export/VASP/FromVASPSrc/doc/README.md

 # Export From VASP Source

-This program uses the VASP source code to generate the wave function, projectors, and projections to be used by the matrix element code (`TME`).
+This program uses the VASP source code to generate the projectors and projections to be used by the matrix element code (`TME`).
 It is currently not integrated with VASP's parallelization scheme, so **you must use 1 MPI process and set `NCORE = 1` and `KPAR = 1`**.
 Otherwise, the program will not work.

 The following options can be passed in at the command line:
 * `-ks` or `-kStart` is the k-point you want to start with